roarkhabegger/roarkhabegger.github.io/_stars_grad/stars_lec01.md

 permalink: /notes/stars_grad/lec01/
 lessonNum: 1
 ---
-After multiple times of re-deriving the criterion for stellar convection (losing hair, crying, and arguing over the direction of an inequality), I am finally writing it down.
-I want to thank to BA, IL, RM, MR, and LS for bearing with me and identifying every place I forgot high school algebra.
+After multiple times of re-deriving the criterion for stellar convection (pulling hair, crying, and arguing over the direction of an inequality), I am finally writing it down.
+Big thanks to BA, IL, RM, MR, and LS for bearing with me and identifying every place I forgot high school algebra.

 In any atmosphere (the Earth, an exoplanet, or a star), there is a usually temperature gradient.
 This gradient can be stable or unstable to small perturbations of gas.
 For example, if I heat air and keep it trapped in a balloon, then the balloon will soar upward.
 That is what a hot air balloon is!
 In a star, there are tons of these balloons turning over each other in *convective zones*.